jskura/composer-dataplex-integration/README.md

 ## Configuration

-Before running the DAG, ensure the following variables are set in your Airflow environment:
+Before running the DAG, ensure the following variables are set in your DAG:

 - `project_id`: Your Google Cloud Project ID
 - `location`: The location of your Dataplex Catalog (e.g., "us-central1")